What is an Equity Swap Contract?

-In order to understand the mechanism behind currency swap contracts, let’s consider the following example.
-The manager of Fund A is willing to replicate the returns of ABC Corp.’s stock without purchasing the company’s actual shares.
+In order to understand the functioning of equity swap contracts, let’s consider the following example.
+The manager of Fund A is wanting to replicate the returns of ABC Corp.’s stock without purchasing the company’s actual shares.

 On the other hand, Investor B holds a long position in the stocks of ABC Corp.
-Investor B believes that the company’s stock price will be volatile in the short term, thus he wants to hedge the potential risk of lower returns.
+Investor B believes that the company’s stock price will be volatile in the short term, thus he wants to hedge the potential risk of the stock price dropping.
 Fund A and Investor B can create an equity swap contract with each other to achieve their respective goals.
 The swap will include the exchange of future streams of cash flows.

 One leg of the swap will be paid by Fund A to Investor B and will be the stream of floating payments linked to the LIBOR index.
-Another swap’s leg will be paid by Investor B to Fund A and will be based on the future total returns of ABC Corp.’s stock for the specified period.
+The other swap leg will be paid by Investor B to Fund A and will be based on the future total returns of ABC Corp.’s stock for the specified period.

-Both legs will be calculated using the notional principal amount.
-In this case, both parties agree that the notional principal amount of $5,000,000.
-Note that Fund A and Investor B will exchange principal amounts neither at the beginning of the contract nor on the maturity date.
+Both legs will be calculated using a notional principal amount.
+In this case, both parties agree on a notional principal amount of $5,000,000.
+Note that Fund A and Investor B will not exchange principal amounts at the beginning of the contract nor on the maturity date.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: